isharaudayamali/to-DoList--BE-FE/README.md

-# To-Do List Web App (with Backend)
+# To-Do List Web App

-A beautiful, full-featured To-Do app with an Express.js backend and vanilla JavaScript frontend.
+A beautiful, lightweight To-Do app built with **Bootstrap 5**, **vanilla JavaScript**, and **localStorage**.
+No backend required!
 Create, edit, complete, and delete tasks with time tracking, due dates, and real-time progress updates.

 ## ✨ Features